roimaishar/yam/README.md

    - This configures the scraper to run every 30 minutes
    - It also commits any changes to the slot data back to the repository

+4. **Repository permissions**:
+   - The workflow needs permission to push changes back to your repository
+   - This is configured in the workflow file with `permissions: contents: write`
+   - If you're using a fork or organization repository, you may need to:
+     - Go to Settings > Actions > General
+     - Under "Workflow permissions", select "Read and write permissions"
+     - Click "Save"

 ### How it works

 1. The workflow runs every 30 minutes based on the cron schedule